 Contract Act | Beginners Note

 Contract Act is one of the first to understand materials for law students, though this comparatively easy topic nicely explained by various authors for law students, I would like to make it easier to understand for those who are from other discipline or thinking about the legal study.
 This article will give a clear idea about the legal study and shall clear the basic concept of Contract law.

-When we buy something or make any business deal what do we do?
-We meet them, talk about the deal/product, offer a rate (Amount of money) for that deal / Product and then if the other party agreed and we get assured about the deal.
-Simply this is a contract.
-Now the law discussed various aspects and consequences of this contract, such as, what if that person/party violate the deal?
-What is it is a lot of illegal arms? will you be able to sue him in court?
+Let’s think when we buy something or make any business deal what do we do?
+We meet the other party/s, talk about the deal/product, offer a rate (Amount of money) for that deal / Product and then if the other party agrees and confirm about the deal. the deal is done; simply this is a contract.
+Now the law discuss various aspects and consequences of this contract, such as, what if that person/party violate the deal?
+What is it if the deal is for selling illegal arms? will it presentable in the court and what would be the consequence.

 Before we start refereeing about the legal procedure, please go to the following link and open it in another tab: THE CONTRACT ACT, 1872

 As we have seen in the first para to be a contract there are certain procedure that we follow, these are elements of a contract, we will discuss these elements from the bottom-up approach to easily understand what is a contract but before that let’s have the legal definition of contract according to the Contract Act 1872.

 Now that seems quite ambiguous, right?
 Therefore we will understand it step by step with a visual presentation.